Meron and Rabbi Shimon bar Yochai (Rashbi)

 Rashbi was one of the select students of Rabbi Akiva, and he studied with him for 13 years in Bnei Brak.
 He and a fellow student Rabbi Meir were the only ones who received ordination from their teacher.
 During the Bar Kochba Revolt, he left Israel for Sidon, but returned to Palestine, as it was then called, after this.
 During the Hadrianic persecutions following the revolt, the few remaining rabbis in the country maintained a small, almost underground, Sanhedrin to provide religious guidance to the people and to keep the rabbinic ordination program functioning.
 Many of the rabbinic discussions from this time and somewhat later were incorporated into the Mishna, and Rashbi is the fourth most frequently quoted sage in this book.
 He transmitted the traditions of his teacher Rabbi Akiva and also voiced his own ideas.

 At some stage he ran afoul of the Roman authorities who placed a death sentence on him and he was forced to go into hiding.
-The reason recorded in the Talmud is because of disparaging remarks he made about Rome, but his offense could have been more consequential than this.
+The reason recorded in the Talmud is because of disparaging remarks he made about Rome.
 He and his son Rabbi Eleazar ben Shimon hid initially in a study hall and received food and clothing from Rashbi's wife.
 However, they realized that this was too risky for her and they went into hiding in a cave close to Meron.
-One tradition is that their hiding place was in Peki’in, although there is no textual basis for this.
+One tradition is that their hiding place was in Peki’in, and this cave can be viewed (see page XXX) although there is no textual support for this.

-Several beautiful stories are told in the Talmud about this 13-year period, including how father and son subsisted miraculously on a date and carob tree, and how after many years they realized that the time was appropriate for them to leave their hideout.
+Several beautiful stories are told in the Talmud about their 12-years hidden in this cave, including how father and son subsisted on a miraculous carob tree and flowing spring, and how after many years they realized that the time was appropriate for them to leave their hideout.
 Following their exit from the cave, Rashbi settled either in Meron or in Tekoa in the Galilee.
 He was buried in Meron.

 There is a Jewish tradition that the Zohar was composed by Rashbi.
 The Zohar is a commentary on the Torah and is the foundational text of Jewish mysticism.
 This 1,000-page text was discovered in Spain in the 13th century, when Moses de Leon claimed to have found a manuscript called Midrash de-Rabbi Shimon ben Yochai.
-However, modern literary analysis by Gershom Scholem suggested that it was composed in the medieval period, in that its Aramaic is in a different style than that spoken at the time of Rashbi.
+However, a modern literary analysis by Gershom Scholem suggests that it was composed in the medieval period, in that its Aramaic is in a different style than that spoken at the time of Rashbi.
 De Leon’s wife also admitted that her husband composed it.
-Nevertheless, kabbalists would strongly disagree with this type of speculation.
+However, kabbalists would strongly disagree with such speculation.

 Because of the blossoming of the study and practice of kabbalah in 16th century Safed, the tomb of Rashbi became a place of pilgrimage, particularly on the anniversary of his death (yahrzeit) on Lag Be’omer.